AdguardTeam/KnowledgeBaseVPN/docs/general/set-up-adguard-vpn-on-your-router.md

 sidebar_position: 8
 ---

-By setting up AdGuard VPN on your router, you can protect your data on devices where you cannot install VPN apps, such as smart TVs, smart media devices and game consoles.
+By setting up AdGuard VPN on your router, you can protect your data on devices where you cannot install VPN apps, such as smart TVs, smart media devices, and game consoles.

 :::note